phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==

+= 1.1.1 =
+* Fixed js error with startsWith method not being supported in IE
+* Removed unnecessary files from select2 lib
+* Improved the way we rewrite urls to remove certain bugs

 = 1.1.0 =
 * Implemented View As "Logged out user" functionality so you can translate strings that show only for logged out users